West Island School, History and Global Politics

 1. Getting an overview of Castro's Rise to Power

-a) Use the Cornell method to take notes from the audio visual source:
+a) Use the Cornell method to take notes from the audio visual source (The History of Cuba- in S Drive too):

 b) Class discussion: can we identify any similarities with Hitler's Rise to Power?
-Use the following headings to help you:
+Create a doc and use the following headings to help you:

 WEAKNESS OF OPPOSITION, CONTEXT, CHARISMA OF LEADER/PARTY